Semileptonic $D_{e4}$ decays: hadronic dynamics and the determination of $|V_{cs}|$: Introduction

 In the present work we reanalyze the semileptonic decays $D^+ \to K^{-}\pi^+ e^{+}\nu_{e}$ ($D^+_{e4}$) and $D^0 \to\overline{K^0}\pi^- e^{+}\nu_{e}$ ($D^0_{e4}$) using the data reported recently by the BESIII collaboration \cite{BESIII1, BESIIID0}.
 We assume that the $P$-wave configuration of the $K\pi$ system is dominated by the $K^*(892)$ vector meson resonance.
 As it was proposed in Refs. \cite{Kim:2016yth, SGK}, we also consider a novel contribution of the $D^*$ meson pole which is shown in Figure \ref{FeynmanDiag}(b).
 A theoretical estimate of the latter effects in the branching fractions of $D_{e4}$ and $B_{\ell 4}$ decays was given already in Ref. \cite{Kim:2016yth, SGK}.
-It was found in that reference that the two-meson mass distributions in four-body decays was affected by the new pole contribution.
+It was found in those references that the two-meson mass distributions in four-body decays are affected by the new ($D^*, B^*$) pole contribution.
 Since this can affect the relative contributions of $P$- and $S$-wave, as well as the determination of the weak form factors and of the $|V_{cs}|$ matrix element, this will be the focus of our present study.
-Overall, we find that the $D^*$ pole contribution can mimic the effect of the strange scalar meson contribution.
+Overall, we find that the $D^*$ pole contribution can mimic the effect of the $S$-wave contribution in the branching fraction of $D_{e4}$ decays.

+In order to have a closer comparison with the analysis of the BESIII collaboration \cite{BESIII1}, in this paper we use the same form factors for the weak $D\to K^*$ transition and we attribute the effect of the $S$-wave contribution to the interference of the $K^*$ and $D^*$-pole amplitudes in our model.
+Using a different resonant shape for the $p$-wave contribution or a different parameterization of the weak form factors, would not allow to compare ours and BESIII results.

-We organize our paper as follows: In section II we discuss the decay and comment briefly on the kinematics of four body decays.
+We organize our paper as follows: In section \ref{DAK} we discuss the decay and comment briefly on the kinematics of four body decays.
 In section \ref{FF} we consider the form factors required to describe the hadronic currents and discuss the parametrizations including the novel contribution of the $D^*$ meson pole.
 In subsection \ref{sb}, we compare the Breit-Wigner parametrizations used in this paper and in the analysis of the BESIII collaboration.
 Some technical issues related to the fit procedure used in this paper are discussed in Section \ref{FitCriteria}.
 In section \ref{RyD} we present and discuss our results.
 Finally, in section \ref{Conclusions} we present our conclusions.
 We describe in the appendices some details regarding the four-body kinematics and the squared amplitude.